Dockanema

 DOCKANEMA is an annual international documentary film festival held in Maputo, Mozambique.
-The first edition was held September 2006, and included more than 70 films.
+The first edition was held in September 2006, and included more than 70 films.
 The festival is produced by the Mozambican production company Ebano Multimedia, in association with AMOCINE (Association of Mozambican Filmmakers).
-The second edition of DOCKANEMA took place September 14 - 23, 2007 in Maputo, including more than 80 films.
+The second edition of DOCKANEMA took place September 14–23, 2007 in Maputo, screening more than 80 films.